 First and foremost, if you are allergic to guar gum, avoid it!

-Now that we got that out of the way, lets further discus its safety aside from a food allergy.
+Now that we got that out of the way, let’s further discus this topic aside from a food allergy.

 Where can Can I Buy Guar Gum Powder?

-You might have better luck finding it at a health food store or on Amazon.
+It could be tricky. but not impossible to find at your typical grocery store , (especially if organic guar gum is important to you)!
+You might have better luck finding it at a health food store or on Amazon (affiliate link*).

 In Conclusion: Is Guar Gum Vegan?